 Why?
-Because the fat gut is popping under the XXL shirt.
-It is out there.
-People can see it, which immediately devalues your weight number.
-It can be 220 lbs. or even 240 lbs.
-Who cares when you look pregnant with an alien?
+Because the fat gut popping under the XXL shirt immediately devalues the number.
+Does it matter that you weigh 220 pounds when you look pregnant with an alien?

-This is when the skinny guys finally have a chance to showcase their leanness and the fat fucks usually keep quiet, although comments such as: “Abs on a skinny guy are like a fat girl with big tits, it doesn’t count…” are still relatively frequent.
+The hot season is simply kinder to lean people because it allows them to showcase their leanness.
+The fat fucks usually keep quiet, although comments such as: “Abs on a skinny guy are like big tits on a fat girl – it doesn’t count.” are still possible.
 Envy has no off-season.

 I used to be one of those people.
-I remember when one time this very annoying “brah” was checking out his abs in the mirror, and I said in my mind: “This moron is abs possessed.
+One time a brah was checking out his abs in the gym mirror, and I said in my mind: “This moron is abs possessed.
 He doesn’t know that you can’t build big muscles and keep your abs at the same time.”
-I did not know any better at the time, but I still believe this person in particular was a massive douchebag.

-The first thing that helped me during my recovery from self-induced fatness, in a pathetic attempt to gain massive amount of muscle, were athletes who are incredibly light for their heights, according to Rippetoresque and gym standards, and yet look much better than most natural bulkers.
-Good examples have always been boxers from the lightweight divisions and soccer players.
+One of the things that helped me during my recovery from self-induced fatness were athletes who are incredibly light for their heights according to the gym standards, and yet look much better than most naturals.
+The boxers from lightweight divisions and soccer players are a good example.

-People like Manny Pacquiao, Antonio Margarito, Shane Mosley, Christiano Ronaldo and many others are relatively light for their heights, but due to having superior conditioning they look more aesthetic, and there is no doubt in my mind that most people want to look like them instead of the skinny fat productions that comes out of the bulking factories.
+People like Manny Pacquiao, Antonio Margarito, Shane Mosley, Christiano Ronaldo and many others are relatively light for their heights, but their superior conditioning makes them look aesthetic.

 Boxers don’t train for maximum strength.
-Many of them rarely test their 1-repetition maxes (1RM), if at all.
-The sport is a combination of a marathon and a sprint.
-There are times when the tempo is very high, but you also need exceptional endurance to remain on your feet for 12 rounds (it used to be 15).
+Many of them don’t even know what a one rep max is.
+The sport combines a marathon and a sprint.
+There are times when the tempo is very fast, but you also need exceptional endurance to remain on your feet for 12 rounds (it used to be 15).

-As a result, boxers put tremendous effort in improving their conditioning and the results are low body fat levels and shredded physiques.
+As a result, boxers invest a lot in improving their conditioning.
+The results are low body fat levels and ultra-shredded physiques.
 Are they strong?
 No, especially by powerlifting standards.
-Some of the massive guys like Mike Tyson and Evander Holyfield may have been able to put some decent numbers, but it’s nothing spectacular compared to strength athletes.
-The sport relies on endurance, speed, skill, strong neck and jaw…etc. Strength helps but is not the main goal.
+Some of the massive guys like Mike Tyson and Evander Holyfield may have been able to lift decent numbers, but it’s nothing spectacular compared to strength athletes.
+The sport relies on endurance, speed, skill…etc. Strength helps but is not the main goal.

 Why does this matter?

-Before accusing me of spreading manorexia or something like that, calm down.
-I don’t want anybody to look like a 125 lbs. transvestite from a fashion commercial.
-I just don’t see the point of being fat and kidding yourself that it is all muscle mass when in fact you probably have to lose over 40 pounds to be under 10 body fat.
-We all think we are just 5 lbs. away from getting veins on our lower abs, but we are not.
+Before accusing me of supporting manorexia or something like that, calm down.
+I don’t want natties to mutate into 125lbs transvestites from a fashion commercial.
+I just don’t see the point of being fat while kidding yourself that it is all muscle mass when you probably have to lose over 40 pounds to feel athletic again.

-With that being said, you can do whatever you want as long as it keeps you in peace with yourself and nature.
-Just make sure it is your voice talking and not the one of someone else.
-Don’t let anybody steal the right of self-determination away from you.
+Having said that, you should do whatever you want as long as it keeps you at peace with yourself and nature.
+Just make sure it is your voice talking.
+Don’t let anybody steal the right of self-determination from you.